Enhance a Course with an Introduction

 OET can provide initial training on how to use the program, and you can partner with one of the instructional designers to work on your project.

-We encourage you to test Zoom.
-If you have any questions or need help, please contact OET.
+If you have any questions, please contact OET.

-Spark Video* is a web-based application so you don’t need to download it to your computer.
-You can also use Spark on your iPhone or iPad; just download the free app.
+Spark Video* is a web-based application that you do not need to download to your computer.
+You can use Spark to create interactive webpage presentations.
+If you want to use Spark on your devices, you will need to download the free app.